OpenNHM/OpenNHM_Homepage/content/posts/MonthlyOctober2022.md

 Please be aware that the installation method for QGis changed significantly.
 The AvaFrameConnector now tries to install the python package automatically.
 Hopefully this makes is a bit easier to get started.
-We also provide and update function in the AvaFrameConnector.
+We also provide an update function in the AvaFrameConnector.

 So we recommend you update your installations.
 You will find the instructions at our documentation at the end of the [installation instructions](https://docs.avaframe.org/en/latest/installation.html).